notreallyryan/Multi-seq-Alignment/README.md

 There are several ways to do multiple sequence alignment, but this project uses the most rudimentary version.

+## WARNING!
+After taking a break from this code to focus on school, I came back to it to do some testing, and found a new bug.
+For some reason, certain sequences cause the Needleman Wunsch algorithm to leave out a couple blanks when updating the sequence profiles, resulting in an out of bounds index error later down the line.

+I'll be honest: I have no idea why this is yet.
+I suspect it's something to do with the Needleman Wunsch graph generation or traversal, but haven't been able to replicate the issue reliably in testing.
+If you manage to figure it out, please let me know!
+I'd love to know where I went wrong so that I can avoid it in the future.

+Either way, keep in mind that while the example sequences provided will work fine

 ## Instructions for Use
 1. Put the .fasta files containing the nucleotide sequences to align in _INPUTS/sequences.
 Multiple sequences can be put into one file if need be.
 2. Put a .csv file contining the scoring matrix into _INPUTS/scoring.
 Only the first csv file will be read.
 (The assumed order of the row/column names is ACGT)